-Lawson has designated a compliance and risk management officer at its subsidiaries.
-Regarding the Compliance and Risk Management, these officers and the person in charge of affiliated companies at Lawson attend bimonthly meetings of Lawson's Affiliated Company Compliance Officers Committee, where information and knowledge is shared with the Lawson group.
-In this way, Lawson not only can prevent misconduct and other issues from occurring but also can maintain and implement a system for a swift response to any such incidents.
+Lawson has designated a compliance and risk management officer at its major affiliated companies.
+Regarding Compliance and Risk Management, these officers and the person in charge of affiliated companies at Lawson attend Lawson's Affiliated Company Compliance Officers Committee meetings, while Overseas Business-Related Compliance Subcommittee meetings are held for overseas subsidiaries, thus ensuring that information and knowledge is shared with the Lawson group.
+In this way, Lawson not only can prevent misconduct and other issues from occurring, but also can maintain and implement a system for a swift response to any such incident.